cramerdev/docs/_posts/2013-09-09-getting-started.markdown

 ## Purpose
 Good products are the culmination of hundreds of good decisions.
-Waypoints is a collection of best practices that encompasses perspective from key crafts - product management, design, and engineering - to help you make good decisions at every point during the product development lifecycle.
-There are many alternative approaches out there, but the best practices captured in Waypoints represents the intentional choices we make as a team to be consistently successful at delivering high quality, valuable products to real people.
+Waypoints is a collection of best practices that encompasses perspective from key crafts - product management, design, and engineering - to help you make good decisions at every point along the journey of creating exceptional products.
+There are many alternative paths out there, but the best practices captured in Waypoints represents the intentional choices we make as a team to be consistently successful at delivering high quality, valuable products to real people.

 This living guide changes as we grow and learn as a team, a company, and a community.
 It can serve as a resource for anyone who wants to learn more about how [Cramer Dev](http://cramerdev.com) approaches product development, but the primary goal is to create a broader open community around learning, discussing, developing, and implementing best practices for building high quality, interactive products.